|

 By default the Android Resolver automatically monitors the dependencies you have

-folder of your Unity project.
+specified and the Plugins/Android folder of your Unity project.
 The

 resolution process runs when the specified dependencies are not present in your